QuietusPlus/Write-Menu/README.md

 * Automatically creates multiple pages if the entries cannot fit on-screen.
 * Supports nested menus using a combination of hashtables and arrays.
 * Unlimited entries (if the device can handle it).
-* Optional -MultiSelect mode.
-Use space to check a selection, all selected entries will be invoked/returned upon confirmation.
+* -MultiSelect: Use space to check a selection, all checked entries will be invoked / returned upon confirmation.
 * Jump to the top / bottom of the page using the <kbd>Home</kbd> and <kbd>End</kbd> keys.